pascallaliberte/sharpen.page/index.md

 I'm {% include avatar.html %} Pascal Laliberté, and **I help software devs like you improve copywriting instincts, <mark>improve your understanding of the buyer</mark>** and craft sales pages for your product idea, or your new service offering idea, or your new publication.

-I have three things to offer:
+I have three options on offer:
 1. **Ten Articles on Buyer Psychology, Ten Weeks**<br>It's Free
 2. **A Page Feedback Service**<br>A Two-Week Block, I Review your Product/Service Sales Page
-3. **A Freelancing Services Sales Page Package**<br>Fixed Price with Revenue Share, Starts With a Paid Strategy Exercise
+3. **A Freelancing Services Sales Page Package**<br>Fixed Price with Revenue Share, For a Freelancing Page Like This One.

 [Jump down to Services I Offer](#services){: .cta-btn }